katholt/reddog-nf/README.md

 ## Items for further testing
 This is a list of processes/outputs that are yet to be closely tested
+* New allele matrix creation method
+    - are call sites correct?
 * Allele matrix filtering, large dataset with many unknown SNPs
     - exclusion of SNP positions which lack sufficient data
 * Ingroup/output calling, large dataset with many unknown SNPs